Semidual Kitaev lattice model and tensor network representation: Semidual Kitaev model

 \subsection{Triangle operators}

-To each edge $e\in E$, we assign a family of basic linear operators $(L^{h}_{\pm})_e$, $(T^{a}_{\pm})_e$ which are linear maps on the Hilbert space, indexed by elements of the Hopf algebras $H$ and $H^{\text{cop}}$ respectively.
-They act on the edge in question and act only on the copy of the Hopf algebra associated to the edge.
-These operators are called triangle operators and are defined as follows:
+To each edge $e\in E$, we assign a family of basic linear operators $(L^{h}_{\pm})_e$, $(T^{a}_{\pm})_e$ which are linear maps on the copy of $A=H^*$ in the Hilbert space $H_\Gamma = H^{*\tens |E|}$ associated to edge $e$, indexed by elements of the Hopf algebras $H$ and $H^{\text{cop}}$ respectively.
+They act trivially on the copies associated to other edges.
+These operators are called triangle operators \cite{AYK} and are defined as follows:

 \begin{defn}\textit{ Let $H$ be a finite-dimensional Hopf algebra and $\Gamma$ a graph with cyclic ordering of edge ends at each vertex.
 Let $h\in H$, $\phi\in H^{*}$ and $a\in H^{\text{cop}}$.
 The triangle operators for an edge $e\in E$ are linear maps